-Being a warrior is different to be being a fighter or a soldier, it's an attitude, a way of life, a way of approaching life and certain types of problems or issues.
+Being a warrior is different to be being a fighter or a soldier, it’s an attitude, a way of life, a way of approaching life, and a way of dealing with certain types of problems or issues.

 A warrior society doesn’t mean all its members are warriors, only that they applaud and honour warriors while expecting members of the society to behave within their accepted warrior code all, or most, of the time.
 Many members of warrior societies don’t ever have to live the life of a warrior, whilst others may only need to be warriors for short periods, often at the end of their lives; usually shortened by that need.

-During the twentieth century the honouring of warriors, by most nations around the world, decreased dramatically as the years passed.
+During the twentieth century the honouring of warriors, by most nations around the world, decreased a lot as the years passed.
 There were brief periods where warriors were once again honoured while those nations were involved in major military conflicts.
 But soon faded again after the end of the conflict.

 But more important is: How do the people and the new generations deal with these times that are at variance with their heritage and traditions?
 Do they change a lot, or do they adhere to the old, or do they build new traditions along the lines of the principles of the old ones?

-Berant becomes a French Colony in the late eighteenth century by an agreement with the King, he wants to avoid a losing war.
-Spears and arrows weren't much good against firearms and cannon.
-The King sees this and negotiates the best result for his people.
-The country is hardly affected by this since they have no publicly known natural resources of any value.
+Berant became a French Colony in the late eighteenth century by an agreement with the King who wants to avoid a losing war.
+Spears and arrows aren’t much good against firearms and cannon.
+The King sees this, so he negotiates the best result for his people.
+The country is hardly affected by this, because they have no publicly known natural resources of any value.
 Nothing worth the effort of an organised removal.
-It's untouched in the Great War and the Japanese occupation in World War Two is little more than a minor inconvenience for most.
-The French are invited to not return after the Japanese and Allies go, leaving behind more than enough modern weapons to keep the French out of the country.
-Berant isn't worth the cost of conquering in the mid-twentieth century.
-The same happens with their neighbours in Dareed and Shukra.
+The country is untouched in the Great War (later known as World War 1), and the Japanese occupation in World War Two is little more than a minor inconvenience for the people.
+The French are invited to not return after the Japanese and Allies go, leaving behind them enough modern weapons to keep the French out of the country.
+The French don’t see Berant as worth the cost of conquering it in the mid-twentieth century.
+The same happens with their neighbours of Dareed and Shukra.
 Dareed and Shukra did have some natural resources worth taking, but most were removed by the French prior to World War Two.

-The ruler of Berant from 1922 to 1st January 1946 is King Marshad, a wastrel.
-His father thought it a good idea to send him to Europe for his education, in the hopes this let him fit in better with the French Colonial Government and deal with them a lot better than he does.
-However, schooling in Paris from ten years of age has him attending school there at the start of the twentieth century.
-Instead of learning how to work hard he learns how to party hard and enjoy life to its fullest.
-He's only interested in having fun.
-The country is lucky his younger brothers are trained at home under the tribal laws, and they do the real running and administration of the country.
+The ruler of Berant from 1922 to January 1st, 1946 is King Marshad, a wastrel.
+His father thought it was a good idea to send him to Europe for his education, in the hopes this will let Marshad fit in better with the French Colonial Government, and to be able to deal with them a lot better than the current king does.
+However, schooling in Paris from ten years of age has Marshad attending school there at the start of the twentieth century.
+Instead of learning how to work hard he learns how to party hard to enjoy life to its fullest.
+He’s only interested in having fun.
+The country is lucky his younger brothers are trained at home under the tribal laws, so they do the real running and administration of the country.

-The only good thing that can be said about King Marshad is: he's a lot better than the rebel generals who killed him and introduced a 'democratic' government (of the type that never has a public vote, that is) in January 1946.
-The difference is marginal, but he didn't arbitrarily kill people in large groups.
+The only good thing that can be said about King Marshad is he’s a lot better than the rebel generals who killed him to introduce a ‘democratic’ government (of the type that never has a public vote, that is) in January, 1946.
+The difference is marginal, but Marshad didn’t arbitrarily kill people in large groups.
 No formal laws are ever passed by the rebels.

-When the generals attack the palace the princes fight a fierce battle with the rebels to cover the escape of four princesses; the King's two daughters and his two nieces, the daughters of the princes.
-The princes and the Palace Guard give their lives for their country's future.
-Proving all the country's warriors aren't dead.
+When the generals attack the palace the princes fight a fierce battle with the rebels to cover the escape of four princesses; the King’s two daughters and his two nieces, the daughters of the princes.
+The princes, their sons, and all of the Palace Guard give their lives for their country’s future.
+Proving all the country’s warriors aren’t dead.

 Treason and Rebellion

-At 7:30 a.m. on New Year's Day 1946 a meeting is taking place in the Berana Royal Palace between Prince Nurshal, Prince Pardey, Queen Kara, and Colonel Chektar (the commander of the Palace Guard).
-The Colonel says, "It's confirmed, the army is in open revolt and marching on the palace.
-We haven't got a hope of stopping them from taking over control of the country."
+At 7:30 a.m. on New Year’s Day, 1946 a meeting is taking place in the Berana Royal Palace between Prince Nurshal, Prince Pardey, Queen Kara, and Colonel Chektar (the commander of the Palace Guard).
+The Colonel says, “It’s confirmed, the army is in open revolt, and are marching on the palace.
+We haven’t got a hope of stopping them from taking over control of the country.”